krbabu1977/ace-mrm-compile-example./README.md

 ## Building from the command line

 This repo has been tested on Linux and Windows; Windows commands are shown in these examples but equivalent Linux commands work the same way.
+While the `mqsicreatebar` command could be used for this purpose, `ibmint deploy` is used in this case to avoid requiring the toolkit to be installed locally.

 ### Create a work directory
 ```